Privacy Policy - Ekata

 3. Third-Party Business Partners

-In addition, we may partner with a variety of businesses to market or sell our products or services.
+We may share Personal Information with third-party data providers in order to supplement our database.
+For example, we may send an email address to a data provider to see whether and when the data provider may have seen the email address before.In addition, we may partner with a variety of businesses to market or sell our products or services.
 For instance, partners may co-sponsor our events or offerings.
 We may share General Communication Information that Customers provide when they sign up for events or other offerings with these Partners so they can send marketing communications and other information of interest.
 See below for how to withdraw your consent at any time.

 4. Customers

-In response to Customers’ queries, we may provide Customers with Metadata and additional Personal Information regarding their customers.
+In response to Customers’ queries, we may provide Customers with Metadata and Personal Information regarding their customers.

 5. As required by law

-We may disclose data about you: (i) if we are required to do so by law or legal process, (ii) in response to a request from a court, law enforcement authorities, or government officials, or (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual fraudulent or illegal activity.
+We may disclose data about you: (i) if we are required to do so by law or legal process; (ii) in response to a request from a court, law enforcement authorities, or government officials; or (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual fraudulent or illegal activity.

 6. Sale of business